-When it comes to 3D projects, 3D modeling is considered one of the most important stages of the pipeline.
+When it comes to 3D projects, 3D modeling is considered one of the most important stages of the pipeline which may take from 3 days to 3 weeks.
 3D modeling is the stage after concept art, which is the first stage of the production process in any 3D pipeline.
 Creating a 3D model may be time-consuming based on different factors and artists working on the project.

 In this blog, we will discover 3D modeling, the process, influence factors, and tips for speeding up.